TRI Reporting - Form A vs Form R Reporting

 Like we tell every one of our clients & customers, education and getting things done ahead of time is the best way to stay ahead of this environmental regulation.
 If you want to avoid a multi-million dollar fine, mountains of paperwork, as well as legal & consultant fees, then stay ahead of reporting by educating yourself and getting things done early!

-If you're trying to educate yourself, your best bet is to do one of three things: Ask an industry expert who completely understands TRI Reporting and the regulations surrounding it, contact a competent environmental consultant who understands TRI Reporting and the regulations surrounding it, or make an anonymous call to the USEPA and find out more.
+If you're trying to educate yourself, your best bet is to do one of three things: Ask an industry expert who completely understands TRI Reporting and the regulations surrounding it, contact a competent environmental consultant who understands TRI Reporting (such as us here at RMA!) and the regulations surrounding it, or make an anonymous call to the USEPA and find out more.

 With fines for non-compliance ranging from the tens of thousands to tens of millions, no organization out there can afford to be wrong about TRI Reporting.